 He draws on his years of experience to explain how to find houses in other states, using the internet to your advantage, who you need on your team to manage them, and how to maximize your return on investment.

-Reviewers say the book is long-winded, and there are grammar mistakes throughout, but if you can get past those you can learn strategies to make out-of-state real estate managing doable.
+Reviewers say the book is long-winded and there are grammar mistakes throughout.
+However, if you can get past those you can learn strategies to make out-of-state real estate managing doable.

 For those interested in commercial real estate, Crushing It in Apartments and Commercial Real Estate: How a Small Investor Can Make It Big by Brian Murray is another one of the best books on real estate investing.

 Murray has been investing in real estate since 2007 without raising any outside capital.
 One reviewer, who says he owns several successful single-family properties and a 24-unit apartment building, said he was highlighting key insights on almost every page.

 8. The Doctors Guide to Real Estate Investing for Busy Professionals

 You don’t have to be a doctor to benefit from The Doctor’s Guide to Investing in Real Estate by Dr. Cory S. Fawcett.
 This book is aimed at anyone who wants to invest in real estate but may feel they don’t have the time.